CookieG77/RockPaperScissors/README.md

 - **Player vs Computer** — take on an AI opponent that plays randomly
 - **Player vs Player** — compete locally with a friend on the same machine

+## Requirements

+- Python 3.10
+- OpenGL 3.3
+- Windows 11 (other OS not tested)

 ## ⚙️ Installation